Piano Sonata No. 6 (Mozart): Rondeau en polonaise

-Tema con variazione (Theme with variations)
+Tema con variazione

-The last movement of the Sonata is a theme followed by twelve variations, which, up to the tenth variation, has the character of a gavotte.
+The last movement of the sonata is a theme followed by twelve variations, which, up to the tenth variation, has the character of a gavotte.
 The theme is marked 'Andante' in the first edition (published during Mozart's lifetime), but has no indication in the autograph.
 The theme and the first eleven variations are in cut time, with the first 10 in the tempo of the theme.
 The eleventh variation is marked Adagio cantabile in the first edition and the autograph.
 The twelfth and final variation is marked Allegro in the first edition only and is in 3/4 time.
-All variations except for the seventh are in D major; the seventh is in the parallel D minor.
+All variations, including the theme, except for the seventh are in D major; with the seventh being the minor mode variation, as it's the parallel minor.

-This movement shows Mozart’s special gift for writing variations at its most brilliant.
+This movement shows Mozart's special gift for writing variations at its most brilliant.
 The superficial impression of a diffuse form does not stand up to a closer inspection: it would not be at all easy to omit one of the twelve variations, or to add an extra one.
 The eleventh variation is of special interest to Mozart scholars, for it gives us some insights into his concept of impromptu ornamentation.
 The autograph is only modestly ornamented, and Mozart presumably embellished it in performance as his fancy dictated.
-But a richly ornamented version survived in the first edition, and this embellished version is most likely Mozart’s own work.
+But a richly ornamented version survived in the first edition, and this embellished version is most likely Mozart's own work.